Australian Government Department of Health

 The Australian Government’s response to the Review of Mental Health Programs and Services, outlined reforms to its mental health and suicide prevention funding and program delivery, including a commitment to national leadership and support for whole of population level suicide prevention activity.

-There are currently 18 organisations under the NSP-LSP, which provide one or more of the following national suicide prevention services:
+There are currently 40 projects funded under the NSPLSP, which provide services across the following areas:

-Following AHA’s completion of the evaluation of the National Suicide Prevention Program, the Department engaged AHA to develop the activity reporting requirements (minimum data set) and facilitate ongoing monthly reporting by projects.
+In 2017, following AHA’s completion of the evaluation of the National Suicide Prevention Program, the Department engaged AHA to develop the activity reporting requirements (Minimum Data Set) for the NSPLSP.
 This data assists with the ongoing evaluation and monitoring of the program.

 AHA’s focus in developing the MDS, was to: